Loading dock: Loading zone

+By prioritizing these safety measures, loading dock operators can create a safer working environment and minimize the risk of accidents.

 Components of Loading Docks

 A loading dock leveler is a piece of equipment which is typically mounted to the exterior dock face or recessed into a pit at a loading dock.
 Commonly referred to as “bridging the gap”, a dock leveler allows for the movement of industrial vehicles (e.g. forklifts, pallet jacks) between a building and a transport vehicle.
 Because of the different heights and sizes of many freight and semi-trucks, a dock leveler is an all-encompassing fixed solution to fit varying transports, capacities and budgets.

 Although there are many different types of dock levelers many share common components: